CHN Preservation efforts protect historic buildings, landmarks, and human-scale of the neighborhood.

-Carnegie Hill Neighbors has a long history of shaping our community’s character through advocacy.
-With preservation a main focus of our mission, it has been a tool in the creation of historic districts, designation of individual landmarks, and the down-zoning of our major avenues and streets.
+Carnegie Hill Neighbors has a long history of shaping our community’s character through preservation.
+As preservation is main focus of our mission— it has been a tool in the creation of historic districts, designation of individual landmarks, and the down-zoning of our major avenues and streets.
 We support contextual renovations, but when a project proposal is out of context with the streetscape or when a development project is out of scale, we take seriously our options to change the outcome.
 We initiate letter-writing campaigns, sign petitions, and question the way policy is administered.

-For the past year, we have been involved in the unrelenting scourge to the City’s skyline — the proliferation of super tall buildings.
+In the past year, we have been involved in the unrelenting scourge to the City’s skyline — the proliferation of super tall buildings.
 Last spring, we mounted a zoning challenge against the developer DDG, for the 550-feet tall tower it is seeking to build at 180 East 88th Street.

-However, zoning challenges for mammoth developments pits us against well funded developers and requires us to hire both zoning consultants and land use attorneys.
+Zoning challenges for mammoth developments pits us against well funded developers and requires us to hire both zoning consultants and land use attorneys.
 This use of outside experts is costly but absolutely essential if we are to have an impact.